 Overview

-The awardee will receive a $2,000 monetary award to further their training and education in the field of toxicologic pathology.
-In addition, complimentary STP student membership for the following year will be provided to qualified student awardees.
-To qualify for student membership, individuals must be enrolled full time or part time in a professional veterinary or medical training program, or a graduate degree, residency or postdoctoral training program.
-The awardee will be recognized during the Awards and Recognition Ceremony at the STP Annual Symposium.
-Applicants are required to submit a published (or accepted for publication) manuscript from a peer-reviewed journal consisting of original work involving clinical or experimental research that relates to toxicologic pathology.
+The award recipient will receive a $750.00 monetary prize to support their continued education and training in the field of toxicologic pathology.
+In addition, qualified student awardees will receive complimentary STP student membership for the following year.
+To be eligible for student membership, individuals must be enrolled full-time or part-time in a professional veterinary or medical program, or in a graduate degree, residency, or postdoctoral training program.
+The recipient will be formally recognized during the Awards and Recognition Ceremony at the STP Annual Symposium.

 Eligibility: